First steps 9: Using widgets#

 This is what the completed example looks like:

-To learn more about Bokeh’s widgets and building interactive dashboards, see Adding widgets in the user guide.
+To learn more about Bokeh’s widgets and building interactive dashboards, see Widgets and DOM elements in the user guide.

 To learn about creating interactive legends, see interactive legends in the user guide.

-To learn more about combining widgets and plots into layouts, see Creating layouts in the user guide.
+To learn more about combining widgets and plots into layouts, see Grids and layouts in the user guide.

 Use this command on a command line to start Bokeh in server mode: